RootlessAgrarian/mappingguide/docs/Resources.md

 intersection prefab has 2 green squares :-)  solves red/red impasse red dots carry the item properties

+connect unlike roads:
+There are prefabs called "joints" - Just search in ( Are you using a ProMods as a base? , if yes, so try write "joint" ) Stuff like Joints will help you to connect rl 1 roads with rl 2 roads without seeing some odd stuff.
+There are 3 variations of them - with broken lines, single line or double lines.
+Just search for "joint" :)

 Bezier patches can impact performace if overused in a small area